 Above all, hydration is essential to nourishing skin with psoriasis.
 “Using emollients in a very long-term and efficient fashion is one of the main keys to topical therapy,” Dr. Sadick adds.
 Popular emollients include mineral oil, plant-based extracts like shea butter and cocoa butter, and lanolin, an ingredient derived from shorn sheep’s wool.
 For a comforting all-over body treatment, try the Avene® XeraCalm® A.D Lipid Replenishing Balm ($34).
 It features mineral oil and evening primrose oil, the latter of which is loaded with fatty acids to help soothe parched skin.

-However, there’s one ingredient that many with psoriasis skip in favor of soothing their skin, yet shouldn’t be: sunscreen.
+However, there’s one aspect of a solid regimen that many with psoriasis skip in favor of soothing their skin, yet shouldn’t: sunscreen.
 If you have this disorder, you may have noticed that warm, sunny weather makes your skin feel particularly good.
 That’s because light therapy — which consists of careful, controlled exposure to UVB light — has long been used to help treat psoriasis via the form of excimer lasers or other special lamps.
 This methodology helps reduce skin inflammation and slow the proliferation of excess cells.
 However, because light therapy can get pricey (especially if you’re investing in your own at-home light!), many people with psoriasis opt for tanning beds or climatotherapy, which are ultimately unsafe.